Places of interest in the surrounding area

 Mettlach

-Mettlach is worth a visit in many respects!
-The old abbey, the headquarters of Villeroy & Boch, is located in a beautiful park situated right on the banks of the Saar.
-The Keravision Museum with its dairy shop is particularly worth a look.
-Then we recommend a visit to the Pfarrkirche St. Lutwinus (an insider’s tip!) and a wander through the town centre of Mettlach with its numerous shops and outlets.
+Mettlach is worth a visit in many ways!
+The Alte Abtei, the headquarters of Villeroy&Boch, is located directly on the banks of the Saar in a beautiful park.
+The Keravision Museum with its dairy store is particularly worth a visit.
+Afterwards, we recommend a visit to the parish church of St. Lutwinus (an insider tip for us!) and a stroll through Mettlach town center with its numerous outlets.

-(Travel time from the Linslerhof: 30 minutes; museum visit time: approx. 1 hour)
+(Travel time from Linslerhof: 30 minutes; museum visit time: approx. 1 hour)

 To the website